o3de/o3de.org/content/docs/user-guide/assets/builder/create-job.md

 **JobDescriptor**

-`JobDescriptor` is used by the builder to store job\-related information.
+`JobDescriptor` is used by the builder to store job-related information.

 The `priority` field is the value for the jobs within the job queue.
 A priority value less than **0** means the job's priority is not considered.
 A priority value of **0** or greater prioritizes the job by value.
 The higher the value, the higher priority.

 **Note**
-Priorities for critical and non\-critical jobs are set separately.
+Priorities for critical and non-critical jobs are set separately.

 The `checkExclusiveLock` field is a flag to determine whether **Asset Processor** needs to check the source asset file for exclusive lock before processing the job. **Asset Processor** will lock and unlock the source asset file to ensure it is not opened by another process.
 This prevents premature processing of some source asset files that are opened for writing, but have zero bytes for longer than the modification threshold.
 This will time out if the **Asset Processor** cannot get an exclusive lock.